Digital TV Deals

 If you don't get the deal you want from the first person you speak to, tell 'em you're considering leaving.
-Then you get put through to 'disconnections', which is really 'retentions'.
-It's this department's job to keep you, and it has more power deals.
+You then get put through to 'disconnections', which is really 'retentions'.
+It's this department's job to keep you, and it has more power to offer deals.

 Don't assume one setback means a no. Wait a few days and try again.
 You may have been unlucky – the person you spoke to might have already hit a quota of discount deals, so it's worth trying again.
 Or maybe you talked to somebody in a bad mood, or perhaps you just didn't use enough of your haggle charm.